team10nb/PublicFiles/Minutes/13_1112_T_HRZJYTLYJ_A.md

-1. Questionaire report (Time spent: 5 minutes)
+1. Questionnaire report (Time spent: 5 minutes)

-	- Yuting reported 6 important imformations we have collected, and Heshan said the work is fine
+	- Yuting reported 6 important information we have collected, and Heshan said the work is fine
+	- Heshan suggested that the report can be written by LaTex.

-2. Focus group imformation collecting (Time spent: 5 minutes)
+2. Focus group information collecting (Time spent: 5 minutes)
-   - Ruizi said Y1's idea is not quite useful
+   - Ruizi said Y1's ideas are not quite useful
-	- Ruizi said Y2's idea is relative useful, and we will consider to design a software has more functionality rather than has more game elements
+	- Ruizi said Y2's ideas are relative useful, and we will consider to design a software has more functionality rather than has more game elements
-   - He shan agreeded with that.
+   - Heshan agreed with ruizi.

 3. Discuss the software design direction (About 5 minutes)
 	-  Heshan said that the previous prototype's selecting module like the visualgo's.
-   - Yiming showed updated prototype, he will deleted the skin shop and other game elements.
+   - Yiming showed updated prototype, he will delete the skin shop and other game elements.
    - Shiliang stressed that we will focus on the functionality of the software, and the game mode will be deleted.
-   - Heshan sad our design pattern is fine, but the prototype should be wrriten in English
+   - Heshan said our design pattern is fine, but the prototype should be written in English

 4. Report what we will do in next phase (About 10 minutes)
-	- **Chairperson:** Yiming Tang
-	- **Secretary:** Yuting Jiang
-	- **Time:** 11/17
-	-**Remark**:

-   - check literature review
+  - check the literature review

-   - feedback of focus group
+  - feedback of focus groups

   - Prepare for the introduction part
-   - discuss Latex

   - stress the importance of git (introduce project feature of github)

   - prototype presentation

+    -**Next meeting**:

+  - **Chairperson:** Yuting Jiang
+  - **Secretary:** Yani HUANG
+  - **Time:** 11/17

 <br>